Why SaaS companies need to invest in branding early

 Before any design or development begins, a high-quality SaaS website engagement should establish:

-Conversion architecture: How does the site move visitors toward the commercial actions that matter: trials, demos, contact requests, or content downloads?
+Conversion architecture: How does the site move visitors toward the commercial actions that matter, from trials and demos to contact requests and content downloads?
 Conversion architecture must be intentional, not incidental.

-Messaging hierarchy by page and audience: What does a CTO need to see on the product page that is different from what a CFO needs?
+Messaging hierarchy by page and audience: What does a CTO need to see on the product page that is different from a CFO ?
 How does the enterprise pricing page differ in tone and content from the self-serve flow?

-SEO and discoverability foundations: Technical SEO, content structure, and metadata that ensures the site performs in organic search from day one, rather than requiring retroactive remediation.
+SEO and discoverability foundations: Prioritising optimised content such as technical SEO, content structure, and metadata ensures the site performs in organic search from day one, rather than requiring retroactive content overhauls..

 What SaaS website design capabilities should an agency have?